Updated: Apr 26

 Creatively teaching I took my young audiences on imaginary travels by stories, poems, art, activities, music and play.
 I even worked at the children's hospital.
 Once at the end of the session a parent said: Thank you, Michelle.
 You really took us traveling.
 I hope that as they went back to pursuing health, kids and parents were more hopeful.

-You're most welcome to set on imaginary travels with my SEL,PBL and STEAM book.
+You're most welcome to set on imaginary travels with my best children's book social emotional learning.
 See the world from a bird's eye-view considering new perspectives, fly high like the parrots reaching new skies, and feel the cool breeze of the forest with a Native-American child on a journey to bring his father cure, the purest honey you've ever tasted.

 Take time to read and be ignited by the inspirational paintings of the Raising Creative Thinkers Guidebook.
 Fill up with creativity to help your own kids or grand-kids grow, foreseeing the next school year.
 It's free on Kindle Unlimited.